pallets/jinja/docs/templates.rst

 For
 ~~~

-Loop over each item in a sequece.
+Loop over each item in a sequence.
 For example, to display a list of users
 provided in a variable called `users`::

     <h1>Members</h1>